 Smoke detectors are a necessary part of any home.
-They provide peace of mind throughout the night and can help save you and your loved ones in an emergency.
-For many years we've dealt with the high pitched beeps emitted by most fire detectors.
-But with modern smart fire alarms, like the Nest Protect (2nd Gen), you can swap that out for voice alerts and smartphone notifications.
-We've gathered together a list of the best smart smoke detectors.
-See which one works for you.
+They provide peace of mind throughout the night — and all day long — and can help save you and your loved ones in the event of an emergency.
+For many years, we've dealt with the high-pitched beeps emitted by most fire detectors.
+But with modern smart fire alarms, like the Nest Protect (2nd Gen), you can swap out those piercing noises for voice alerts and smartphone notifications.
+We've compiled a list of the best smart smoke detectors so you can see which one works for you.

 Best Overall: Nest Protect (2nd Gen)

-This beautiful looking smoke detector sends messages to your smartphone.
+This beautiful-looking smoke detector sends messages to your smartphone.
 It also has a color-changing ring of light and gives verbal notices when there's a problem instead of emitting shrill chirping noises.
-If there are multiple of these devices set up in your home and one of them detects danger, it will alert you to a specific location by saying things like, "there's smoke in the living room."
+If you have multiple Nest devices set up in your home and one of them detects danger, it will alert you to a specific location by saying things like, "There's smoke in the living room."
 It will also send a similar message to your smartphone in case you're away.
 You'll always know exactly where the problem is coming from.

 In addition to detecting smoke and carbon monoxide, it also has a Split-Spectrum Sensor that senses fast and slow-burning fires, so it will be able to pick up several different dangers.
-The Nest Protect works with other smart home devices like Hue, Nest, and Wink.
-For instance, you can make it, so the alarm turns on your home's smart lights in the event of a fire, thereby making it easier to evacuate safely.
-You can use the app to turn the alarm off instead of getting up on a chair and attempting to push any buttons.
+The Nest Protect works with other smart home devices including Hue, Nest, and Wink.
+For instance, you can program it so the alarm turns on your home's smart lights in the event of a fire, thereby making it easier to evacuate safely.
+You can also use the app to turn the alarm off instead of getting up on a chair and attempting to push any buttons.

 This detector comes in either a wired or battery-powered version so you can choose the option you like best.
 Should the battery get low, the device will send a message to your phone instead of chirping the night away.
 A super helpful addition is the detector's motion-detecting path light, which gives off a very gentle glow to light the way when you walk beneath it in the dark.
 This is a relatively expensive fire alarm, which makes it a little harder to purchase one for your entire home.
 However, the convenience and safety it provides make it well worth the cost.